CSR as a lever for performance and innovation

 Connecting the CSR strategy with the core business

 Today, CSR is not always linked to the core business of certain companies.
-Forced by increased regulations on the subject, some groups have sometimes implemented CSR policies on the various social and environmental aspects, but rather with a “compensatory approach to the negative impact” of their business.
-These social actions do not call into question business decisions, such as the choice of investments or the composition of their products.
+Compelled by increasing regulations on the subject, some groups have sometimes implemented CSR policies on the various social and environmental aspects, but rather with a ” compensatory approach to the negative impact ” of their business.
+These social actions do not call into question our business decisions, such as the choice of investments or the composition of our products.

 To have a real strategic impact, CSR must ” have a positive impact “, i.e. it must lead the company to bring benefits to its stakeholders directly through its core operational activity.
-CSR will thus be in line with the company’s business model.
+In this way, CSR is aligned with the company’s business model.

 To establish this coherence, it is necessary to start by defining a Raison D’être that integrates a corporate mission that is broader than economic: what makes a body of individuals work together over time and for what contribution?
 The company’s activities may change over time.
 The reason why human beings in and around the company work together, no. Stakeholders work together for a common impact on each other and on the planet.
-The definition of the Raison D’être is therefore the first step in positioning CSR as a strategic issue.
+Defining the company’s raison d’être is therefore the first step in positioning CSR as a strategic issue.

 Detecting new business opportunities through stakeholders

-A key objective of CSR is to move from a logic of working with shareholders to a logic of working with stakeholders.
-Identifying your internal and external stakeholders and initiating an effective dialogue with them allows you to better understand the needs of the company’s ecosystem.
-This opens up a field of possibilities in terms of business opportunities / innovations that we might not have seen if we had remained focused on our own interests or those of our shareholders.
+A key objective of CSR is to move from working with shareholders to working with stakeholders.
+Identifying internal and external stakeholders, and initiating effective dialogue with them, enables us to better understand the needs of the company’s ecosystem.
+This opens up a world ofbusiness opportunities and innovations that we might not have seen if we had remained focused on our own interests or those of our shareholders.

-Open innovation which consists of opening up the company to a diversity of other external players in its ecosystem (researchers/research laboratories, partner startups, customers, suppliers, students, universities, local authorities, NGOs, etc.) or internal players (all employees, regardless of their departments) can thus make sense when a CSR approach is in place.
+Open innovation, which consists in opening up the company to a diversity of external players in its ecosystem (researchers/research laboratories, partner startups, customers, suppliers, students, universities, local authorities, NGOs, etc.) or internal players (all employees, whatever their department), can thus take on its full meaning when a CSR approach is in place.

 To identify business opportunities, the company can seek to meet the needs of its ecosystem (customers, employees, the planet, etc.) with its extended stakeholders through CSR.
-The problems encountered by our ecosystem constitute interesting constraints that will feed the framework of reflection of innovation workshops.
+The problems encountered by our ecosystem constitute interesting constraints that will feed the framework of reflection ofinnovation workshops.
 This will allow us to identify new, more responsible and positive business models to be tested (e.g.: rental subscription, second hand, durability and reparability…).
-In the long run, this could even lead to the evolution of operational activities that had a negative impact (e.g. pollution via waste generation…) and thus ensure the sustainability and resilience of companies.
+In the long term, this could even lead to the evolution of operational activities that had a negative impact (e.g. pollution via waste generation…) and thus ensure the sustainability and resilience of businesses.

 Implement a global performance measurement: financial and extra-financial